 As an contrast, I have also started The Making of a Curmudgeon: Standing Still While the World Disappoints (working title) which is a semi-autobiographical account of how I came to recognize and embrace my inner curmudgeon which is now my outer persona as well.
 This will be more comedic I hope and I work on it intermittently when other WIP become challenging.

 With the tariff wars and disrespectful behaviour directed our way, I started a speculative fiction piece entitled Bordering on Crazy which I dust off when the news has made me particularly angry.
+It’s a speculative work set in the near-future with the USA devolving into chaos and protecting our long, shared border from our former friend and ally becomes even more imperative.

 Finally, when the news became too overwhelming for Crazy, I started a stand-alone crime-adjacent novel, working title Book Club Confessions which is a joy to write, so far.
 There’s crime, fictional and real, and lots of quirky characters.
 I hope my vision for this work is attainable.
 I’ll be very disappointed if I can’t pull it off.